hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_setup_experiment.rst

 Introduction
 ------------

-The :py:class:`SetupExperiment <pydidas.experiment.setup_experiment.setup_experiment._ExpSetup>`
+The :py:class:`SetupExperiment
+<pydidas.experiment.setup_experiment.setup_experiment.SetupExperiment>`
-is the pydidas Singleton instance of the ``_ExpSetup`` class.
+is the pydidas Singleton instance of the :py:class:`_ExpSetup
+<pydidas.experiment.setup_experiment.setup_experiment._ExpSetup>`
+class.
 It is used for storing and accessing global information about the experimental setup.
 Stored information include

 - X-ray energy
 - detector model (pixel numbers and sizes)